10 Product Design Interview Questions and Answers for 2023

-- How do product designers convince the company if they need more data?
+- How do product designers convince the company that they need more data?
 The company might need to execute a new analytics project or undertake new user research to create the data.
 This requires investment, and the product designer needs to convince the company.

 - How do product designers that work remotely collaborate with the business and software development stakeholders?
-Government clients impose stringent restrictions about communicating with their employees during a project.
+Government clients impose stringent restrictions on communicating with their employees during a project.
 These limits on interaction can pose challenges when a software development company works with government clients.
 Many of these challenges impact the product design work, therefore, how do product designers resolve them?

 Question 5: Explain the product design processes and methods that you have followed.

 Answer: You should expect to hear answers that reflect in-depth expertise in product design.
 The following are a few examples:

 - Product designers create their own approaches to design work, and these approaches evolve.
 Candidates should mention a few experiences of their career.

 - Designers also use a few standard processes, research methods, and tools.
 Candidates should describe them and how they adopted them.

 - Product designers must tailor their methods to suit the business goals of the company they are working with.
 Candidates should mention examples of them.

 - Candidates should mention how they have used “design thinking”.
 You can read more on design thinking in our article here.

 - Product designers need to mention their expertise in HCD (Human-Centered Design) with practical examples.